data301-2020-winter2/course-project-group_1042/README.md

 ## Describe your dataset in about 150-200 words

-The data was collected from a small sample of the US population and it was covering medical insurance cost.
-The data set was sorted on the following categories: age, sex, bmi, number of children, smoker, region and costs.
-This dataset can be used to find how these specific categories impact medical costs.
-The data was obtained from Kaggle.
+The dataset we are interested in talks about healthcare and medical costs throughout the United States.
+A very small sample of the US population was asked about a couple of personal details (pressumbaly to look for any correlation relating to healthcare costs) throughout the entire United States.
+Some of these details include their age, sex, bmi, number of children, if they smoke, their region relative to the entire US, and their healthcare costs.
+This data was uploaded to Kaggle, and takes its origin from a book by Brett Lantz and Packt Publishing.
+This data was taken as a sample metric in order to be used by students in projects relating to data science or machine learning such as this one.
+There is no information regarding how recent the information is and when the data was collected, but for the purposes of this project we'll use this data as a tool to learn how to read, interpret, and analyze a dataset.

 ## Team Members